deezer/deezer.github.io/_posts/2020-03-01-icassp-ibrahim.md

         alt="Track Co-occurrences on contexts"/>
 </div>

-This paper has been accepted for publication in the proceedings of the 45th IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP 2020).
+This paper has been published in the proceedings of the 45th IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP 2020).